-Physical exercise Being active is a key component in healthy living - both for mental and physical health.
+Providing the right environment Physical exercise Physical exercise Being active is a key component in healthy living - both for mental and physical health.
 If you can arrange some outdoor activities with your child this will not only give you some quality time together, it will ensure they are getting out in nature, taking a break from being online and getting some exercise.
-Active hobbies release "happy" hormones that are fantastic for regulating mood, promoting self-confidence and reducing stress.
+Active hobbies release "happy" hormones that are fantastic for regulating mood, promoting selfconfidence and reducing stress.
 Doing active things as a family not only helps bond but also creates an expectation that life should include "doing" (being physical in some way) as well as "resting" (such as watching TV or going to the cinema).
 Good examples include going for a walk together, taking a day out to a local attraction, visiting a national park or city farm.
-If the weather's poor, there's ten-pin bowling, table tennis, visiting a museum, ice-skating, swimming or visiting an aquarium.
+If the weather's poor, there's ten-pin bowling, table tennis, visiting v It to a iriliation If a soreso a museum, ice-skating, swimming or visiting an aquarium.
 It's great if you can do some activities together, but if your teen is exercising alone or with friends, this can also increase the chances of them having life-long healthy habits as well as releasing energy and making themselves physically tired (instead of just mentally tired, which can make it hard to sleep).
 If your child is not keen on being active (for example they don't like swimming, playing sports, running or dancing) encourage them to take regular walks to boost circulation, stretch their muscles and be outdoors.
 It is very important that they spend some time being active outside every week - preferably every day.
-Useful links Health for teens UK